Separately Managed Funds

-The Community Foundation for the National Capital Region works to strengthen the Washington metropolitan region by encouraging and supporting effective giving and by providing leadership on critical issues in our community.
+The Greater Washington Community Foundation works to strengthen the Washington metropolitan region by encouraging and supporting effective giving and by providing leadership on critical issues in our community.
 Since 1973, The Community Foundation has partnered with advisors to help their clients achieve their charitable goals.

 We understand that, as a professional advisor, your most valuable asset is the trusting relationship you have established with your clients.
 We recognize that many clients wish to continue their relationships with their advisors by recommending that The Community Foundation work with you to manage the charitable assets of their funds when those funds are $500,000 or more in value.